-Since your government website can be accessed all over the world, the © symbol or the words "Copyright" should be used on your site to claim the publication rights.
-The industry standard dictates that a copyright notice should be included on a website whenever it is publicly available over the Internet.
-Although not mandatory, using a copyright notice is a CivicPlus best practice because it can help to deter copyright infringements.
+Since your government website can be accessed all over the world, the © symbol or the word Copyright should be used on your site to claim publication rights.
+The industry standard dictates that a copyright notice should be included on a website whenever it is publicly available.
+Although not mandatory, utilization of a copyright notice is a CivicEngage best practice because it can help deter copyright infringement.

-CivicPlus web designers have intentionally turned the copyright notice into a hyperlink so that when users clink on the link, they are sent to a page setting forth copyright and other restrictions of use in more detail.
-Though not legally mandated, it is highly recommended to place one copyright notice for a website on the home page (usually at the bottom in the footer).
+CivicEngage web designers intentionally turn the copyright notice into a hyperlink so that when users click on the link, they are sent to a page that sets forth copyright and other restrictions of use in more detail.
+Though not legally mandated, we recommend you place one copyright notice for a website on the home page (usually at the bottom, in the footer).